starskyreverie/Leaf-Compiler/README.md

 ## Licensing

 This uses the MIT License and follows Robert Nystrom's Clox implementation from his book [Crafting Interpreters](https://craftinginterpreters.com/).
-It's an absolutely amazing book that has taught me almost everything I know about compilers today.
+It's an amazing book that has taught me most of what I know about compilers today.